(A)

 testing facility which is exempt under paragraph (F) of this rule or has an

-Ohio hazardous waste permit or permit by rule.
+under an Ohio hazardous waste permit or permit by rule.

 (e) The generator or sample collector

-all of the following records for a
+maintains the following records for a period ending three years after

-period ending three years after completion of the treatability study:
+completion of the treatability study:

-(i) Copies of the shipping documents
+Copies of the shipping documents;

 (ii) A copy of the contract with the facility

-conducting the treatability study
+conducting the treatability study;

-(iii)
+(iii) Documentation showing:

 (a) The amount of waste shipped under this

-facility that received the waste
+received the waste;

-date the shipment was made
+the shipment was made; and

 (d)